Alan Jones (talkback host): Television

-At the end of January 1994, Jones debuted in his own Network Ten program, Alan Jones Live, intended to be similar in purpose and content to the American program Larry King Live.
+At the end of January 1994 Jones debuted in his own Network Ten program, Alan Jones Live, intended to be similar in purpose and content to the American program Larry King Live.
 Proving to be a ratings failure, it was cancelled in April 1994 after just 13 weeks on air.
 In March 1995, he began a segment making editorial comment on the Nine Network's Today breakfast show.
 Jones continued to present this 7.15 am editorial on Today until it was eventually cancelled in June 2007.

-From 2013, Jones began co-hosting a political discussion program on Sky News Australia with Graham Richardson named Richo + Jones.
-The episode on 22 April 2014 was the twentieth most watched show on subscription television reaching 39,000 viewers and was the channel's second highest broadcast that day.
-An episode on 17 June, featuring a live interview with Clive Palmer, was the seventeenth most watched show on subscription television and the most watched broadcast on Sky News with 43,000 viewers.
+From 2013 Jones began co-hosting a political discussion program on Sky News Australia with Graham Richardson, named Richo + Jones.
+The episode on 22 April 2014 was the twentieth-most-watched show on subscription television, reaching 39,000 viewers, and was the channel's second-most-highly rated broadcast that day.
+An episode on 17 June, featuring a live interview with Clive Palmer, was the seventeenth-most-watched show on subscription television and the most watched broadcast on Sky News with 43,000 viewers.
 The program was then retitled Jones & Co and co-hosted by Peta Credlin.
-In November 2021, Jones' contract with Sky News was not renewed.
-This means that for the first time in Jones' media career he has not had a media platform.
+In November 2021, Jones's contract with Sky News was not renewed.
+This means that for the first time in Jones's media career he has not had a media platform.